Anish-Sethi-12122/py-dbms-cli/README.md

   [![Status](https://img.shields.io/badge/Status-Stable-brightgreen?style=for-the-badge)]()

   <p align="center">
-    <strong>A robust, aesthetic, and secure Command Line Interface for MySQL databases.</strong>
+    <strong>A robust, aesthetic, and secure Command Line Interface for all your databases needs.</strong>
   </p>

   <a href="#-features">Features</a> •